phdata/archway/docs/service.md

 - Required:
 - Default: com.cloudera.impala.jdbc41.Driver

-**heimdali.ldap.lookupBinding.server**
+**heimdali.ldap.provisioningBinding.bindDN**

-- Label: Lookup LDAP Host
+- Label: Provisioning LDAP Admin DN
-- Description: THe LDAP/AD host for users and groups
+- Description: DN for a user that has privelege to create groups and modifying group membership in heimdali.ldap.baseDN There are two LDAP connections created, 'provisiong' and 'lookup'.
+Usually the same values can be used for both.
+In rare cases it's not possible to do a group lookup from the same connection where groups are created, in this case you can use different values for the 'lookup' connection'''
 - Required: true
 - Default:

-**heimdali.ldap.lookupBinding.port**

-- Label: Lookup LDAP Port
-- Description: The LDAP/AD port for users and groups
-- Required: true
-- Default: 389

-**heimdali.ldap.lookupBinding.bindDN**

-- Label: Lookup LDAP Admin DN
-- Description: The DN for the admin user
-- Required: true
-- Default:

-**heimdali.ldap.lookupBinding.bindPassword**

-- Label: Lookup LDAP Admin Password
-- Description: The password for the admin user
-- Required: true
-- Default:

 **heimdali.ldap.provisioningBinding.server**

 - Label: Provisioning LDAP Host
-- Description: THe LDAP/AD host for users and groups
+- Description: THe LDAP/AD host for the 'provisioning' LDAP connection
 - Required: true
 - Default:

 **heimdali.ldap.provisioningBinding.port**

 - Label: Provisioning LDAP Port
-- Description: The LDAP/AD port for users and groups
+- Description: The LDAP/AD port the 'provisioning' LDAP connection
 - Required: true
 - Default: 389

-**heimdali.ldap.provisioningBinding.bindDN**

-- Label: Provisioning LDAP Admin DN
-- Description: The DN for the admin user
-- Required: true
-- Default:

 **heimdali.ldap.provisioningBinding.bindPassword**

 - Label: Provisioning LDAP Admin Password
 - Description: The password for the admin user
+- Required: true
+- Default:

+**heimdali.ldap.lookupBinding.bindDN**

+- Label: Lookup LDAP Admin DN
+- Description: The DN for the 'lookup' LDAP connection, used for authenticating users and validating group membership.
+This should usually be set to the same value as the corresponding provisioning value
+- Required: true
+- Default:

+**heimdali.ldap.lookupBinding.server**

+- Label: Lookup LDAP Host
+- Description: THe LDAP/AD host for the 'lookup' LDAP connection.
+This should usually be set to the same value as the corresponding 'provisioning' value
+- Required: true
+- Default:

+**heimdali.ldap.lookupBinding.port**

+- Label: Lookup LDAP Port
+- Description: The LDAP/AD port for the 'lookup' LDAP connection.
+This should usually be set to the same value as the corresponding 'provisioning' value
+- Required: true
+- Default: 389

+**heimdali.ldap.lookupBinding.bindPassword**

+- Label: Lookup LDAP Admin Password
+- Description: The password for the 'lookup' LDAP connection.
+This should usually be set to the same value as the corresponding 'provisioning' value
 - Required: true
 - Default: